 When next you visit Borgata, look for BetMGM Sportsbook & Bar to place your bets.

-The change in dining forced the MGM-owned Borgata to break away from the other Atlantic City casinos and wait to open when they could offer guests a more complete experience.
+The change in dining availability forced the MGM-owned Borgata to break away from the other Atlantic City casinos and wait to open when it could offer guests a more complete experience.

 “We feel it best that we remain closed until such time that the governor lets us know it is safe to offer food and beverage,” said MGM Resorts International in a June 29 statement.

-Now, three weeks later, the Borgata plans to reopen to the public after a soft, invite-only opening.
+Now, three weeks later, the Borgata plans to reopen to the public after a soft invite-only reopening.

 “Following the governor’s directive to postpone indoor dining, we took a step back to reassess our reopening date to ensure we could give our guests the world-class experience they expect from us, safely,” said Melonie Johnson, president and chief operating officer of Borgata, in a press release.

-All Borgata employees will also have gone through COVID-19-specific training.
-The resort will also be following the state-mandated 25% capacity rule.
+All Borgata employees will have gone through COVID-19-specific training.
+The resort will be following the state-mandated 25% capacity rule.

 The casino’s Race & Sports Book will be open along with table games, but poker will be unavailable during this first phase.